 Have you ever wondered why the food you get from a chain restaurant in one city is exactly the same as in any other city?
 One of the biggest reasons is that these types of companies use a tool called standard operating procedure, or SOP.

-SOPs are used across all industries, and many organizations use dozens of them to ensure consistently high-quality work across the entire team.
+An SOP is used across all industries, and a company relies on it to manage a document for a task that requires a guideline, protocol, and compliance with industry regulation.
 SOPs can consist of a simple bulleted list of action items, but effective employee onboarding and training benefit from the introduction of visual elements.

 Click to jump ahead: